How to get, replace, or correct a Social Security card

 You can use a Social Security card as an ID, to get a job, or collect benefits.
 Learn how to replace or correct a card.
 And find out how to get one for the first time for yourself or a baby.

-Replace a Social Security card
+Replace or change the information on a Social Security card

-Replacing a Social Security card is free.
-You may be able to request a replacement online or in person.
+• Depending on your situation, you may be able to request a replacement online or in person.

 The easiest time to apply for a Social Security number for your baby is at the hospital after they are born.
 Request one when you give the information for your child's birth certificate.
-If you do not want to request one in the hospital, follow the steps above to request a number and original card for a child.

 Your child will need their own Social Security number so you can: